-Rave Master Volume 3 – The Sound of Thunder is a single disc DVD release that contains four episodes of the anime series, Rave Master.
+Rave Master Volume 3 – The Sound of Thunder is a single disc DVD release that contains four episodes of the series.
 This disc is the third and final DVD that Tokyopop released for Rave Master.
 When it comes to the episodes on the disc, there are no chapter marks included.
 If you try to skip ahead, you’ll be taken straight to the beginning of the next episode of the disc.
 However, I do have to give Tokyopop some credit for including the episode previews at the end of each episode.
 But the company definitely put this disc together as a “bare bones” set, and seemed to only put a very minimal effort into the content of the disc.

 Rave Master Volume 3 – The Sound of Thunder